Run Raja Run: Soundtrack

 Ghibran composed the music and background score for this film which marked his debut in Telugu.
-He was approached by Sujeeth, Uppalapati Pramod and R. Madhi to compose the film's music at Chennai when Pramod was impressed with his work in Naiyaandi and Sujeeth was impressed with his work in Vaagai Sooda Vaa.
+He was approached by Sujeeth, Uppalapati Pramod and R. Madhi to compose the film's music at Chennai when Pramod was impressed with his work in Naiyaandi (2013) and Sujeeth was impressed with his work in Vaagai Sooda Vaa (2011).
 Ghibran, who wanted to do a Telugu film then, accepted their proposal.
-There were 5 songs in the film's soundtrack in which one was a fast beat song, one was a melody, one was a pub song and the other two were of different genres.
-Ramajogayya Sastry wrote three songs while Sri Mani wrote the other two songs.
-The film's soundtrack was released on 15 June 2014 by hosting a promotional event at GRIET in Hyderabad and the album was marketed by Junglee Music.
+The soundtrack featured five songs with lyrics written by Sri Mani and Ramajogayya Sastry and distributed and released by Junglee Music on 15 June 2014 at a promotional event at GRIET in Hyderabad.
+The film's soundtrack received positive reviews from critics.